 Medical costs can be one of the most significant damages from a whiplash injury.
 The diagnosis, treatment, and ongoing care are necessary for recovery, but can be difficult to afford and force you to take additional time off from work.
 Treatment can include physical therapy, pain management medications, numbing shots, or foam collars.
 Your lawyer can calculate the costs of medical care to mitigate the negative impact of the injury on your future.

 Whiplash accidents are often painful and emotionally challenging.
 While these damages can be difficult to quantify, your lawyer can include the injury’s impact on your overall well-being in your claim.
-The mental impact of these accidents can include depression, with 32.8% of people reporting depressive symptoms six months after an accident, PTSD, and other negative impacts.
+The mental impact of these accidents can include depression, with 32.3% of people reporting depressive symptoms six months after an accident, posttraumatic stress disorder, and other negative impacts.

 A Lake Tahoe whiplash injury lawyer can offer guidance and support throughout the legal process.
 While filing a claim can seem stressful and legally complex, a lawyer can take the stress off your shoulders by managing the legal process and advocating on your behalf.
 Their assistance allows you to focus on rehabilitation rather than your claim.